arielf/speedtests/Comcast.md

 - All the Comcast (Xfinity) published higher-plans include additional services.
 Double-play adds cable-TV, triple-play adds cable-TV and phone.
 I'm not interested in these services.
 How can I pay fair price for what Comcast gave me, pure-internet access at reasonable speeds, for many years without their forcing me into more services and higher price?
 - This is what prompted me to publish my story.

+## Update 2020-03-22

+I have upgraded my home network to 1-Gbps speeds (Modem, router, switches) _and_ upgraded my Comcast plan by two tiers up (aka the "Performance Pro" tier).

+The good news is that I now see higher down-speeds and greater consistency across sites.
+The bad news is that upload speeds have not budged and are still an abysmal 2.5Mbps.

 ## Bottom line

 _In reality, the speed claimed by Comcast is *not representative of real average speeds* I experience._

-_The service levels are *significantly worse* when accessing most or even all parts of the internet (except Comcast dedicated and misleading speedtest sites)_
+_The service levels at lower-tiers, are *significantly worse* when accessing most or even all parts of the internet (except Comcast dedicated and misleading speedtest sites)_

+_Even after upgrading the plan by two tiers, The biggest pain is Upload speeds.
+They are abysmal.
+Over 50% slower than what they used to be in the past, even at the lowest basic tier.

 _Comcast is throttling speeds down in order to push customers to higher-priced plans_